Since this subject seems to be on the news constantly, I wanted to share my experiences.

-“Dot, I just don’t understand why you don’t hire a maid.
-They’re so good with the children, cooking, and cleaning.
-You don’t have to pay very much and as long as you keep an eye on them, most won’t steal.”
+“Dot, I don’t understand why you don’t hire a maid.
+They’re wonderful with children, cooking, and cleaning.
+You don’t pay very much and as long as you keep an eye on them, most won’t steal.”
 Peggy took a drag off her ever present cigarette and continued in her soft southern drawl.
 “Our Bessie even takes the laundry home and irons it.
 They're the best cooks.
 I give her children nice hand me downs.
 We adore Bessie, couldn’t get along without her.”

 Mom said she would rather do her own housework because she couldn’t afford to pay someone what they should make.
 These women would just shake their heads.

 I loved the maids that I knew, they would hug you and made the best cookies.
-I didn’t understand Mom until l was much older.
+I didn’t understand Mom's position until l was much older.
 She was afraid to say very much.